 Ankascin has many ways of reducing LDL cholesterol, but among the most important of these is its ability to control how fat is made and used by the body.
 Dietary fat is digested into fatty acids, which the liver turns into cholesterol.
 It is for this reason that a high-fat diet, even if it is low in cholesterol, can increase your risk of cardiovascular disease.
 Ankascin reduces the conversion of fatty acids to cholesterol, by increasing their use in the production of energy.
 A diagram summarizing these effects is shown in Figure 9.

-Moreover, unpublished data from Dr. Pan’s lab provides extra insight into the mechanism of action of ankaflavin in reducing blood pressure.
-The renin-angiotensin system is a signaling pathway used by the body to regulate blood volume29.
+There are additional studies that provide insight into the mechanism of action of ankaflavin in reducing blood pressure.
+The renin-angiotensin system is a signaling pathway used by the body to regulate blood volume9.
 Activation of this pathway increases salt and water retention, but also increases blood pressure.
 Consequently, the pathway is a major target of pharmaceuticals designed to treat hypertension.
 Ankaflavin counteracts this pathway and normalizes blood pressure, through several different mechanisms.
 First, it increases production of a hormone which directly opposes the activity of the renin-angiotensin system.
 Second, it blocks production of the hormone directly responsible for water and sodium retention by the kidneys.
-Finally, ankaflavin increases the activity of another pathway, the effect of which is to increase the production of nitric oxide, reduce inflammation and reactive oxygen species, reduce formation of blood clots, and to dilate blood vessels30.
+Finally, ankaflavin increases the activity of another pathway, the effect of which is to increase the production of nitric oxide, reduce inflammation and reactive oxygen species, reduce formation of blood clots, and to dilate blood vessels10.

 Thus, by regulating the key cellular pathways involved in hypertension, ankaflavin successfully reverses the negative effects of lifestyle, genetics, and other factors that predispose individuals to cardiovascular disease.